itspriddle/gt/README.md

     Some useful gt commands are:
        about-this-mac            Prints information about this Mac
        battery                   Prints battery usage
-       commands                  List all gt commands
-       current-weather           Prints your current weather from Yahoo Weather external-ip               Prints your current external IP address fuzzy-uptime              Prints your current uptime
+       commands                  Prints a list of all gt commands current-weather           Prints your current weather from Yahoo Weather external-ip               Prints your current external IP address fuzzy-uptime              Prints your current uptime